 10For this reason the woman ought to have a symbol of authority on her head,

 The words “a symbol of” are an unfortunate rendering implying that a woman ought to wear a head covering.
-The Greek just says, “The woman ought to have authority on her head.”
+The Greek says, “The woman ought to have authority on her head.”
 The reason for this is that she is the glory of man (vv.
 7-9).

 The woman’s authority refers to her hair (11:14) and not to a veil or hat.
 Her hair frames her face and is part of her feminine beauty.
 Her hair is an indication of her feminine submission to masculinity.
 Her hair is a badge of feminine submission to her husband.
 The male rejoices in a woman’s femininity because this complements him.
 The word “authority” means the freedom or right to choose.
 This is not an external authority (exousia) but an internal authority possessed by the woman.
 Women should freely choose to accept their husband’s headship or authority.
-Feminine women are both in subordinate relationship to men and, by their femininity manifested by long hair, are free to pray and prophesy in public.
+Feminine women are both in a subordinate relationship to men and, by their femininity manifested by long hair, are free to pray and prophesy in public.
 This is a delegated authority.

 because of the angels.

-Angels watch women’s reaction to authority for a special reason.
+Angels watch women’s reactions to authority for a special reason.
 Some angels followed Satan’s rebellion against God.
 This was an issue of rejection of the authority of God (Isaiah 14:12-14).
 The fall of certain angels was an issue of the freedom to exercise volition.
 Some angels volitionally chose to go independent from God.
-The issue for angels is, “Will women inferior to angels go independent from God or will they volitionally accept the authority of men?”
+The issue for angels is, “Will women inferior to angels go independent from God, or will they volitionally accept the authority of men?”

 Authority in the Bible is important from the principle of an orderly relationship in creation.